HRNYC-Taiyaki/questions-service/README.md

    npm start
    ```

-   - USING DOCKER
+3. The api will now be accessible on http://localhost:3000

+### Using Docker
-     - From the `server/` directory run:
+  1. From the `server/` directory run:
       ```
       docker build -t qna_api .
       ```
-     - After the image is built use the command:
+  2. After the image is built use the command:
       ```
       docker run -d -p 3000:3000 -e "CONNECTIONSTRING=mongodb://localhost:27017/atelier" qna_api
       ```
-     - This will build a container that will run the server on port 3000.
+  3. This will build a container that will run the server on port 3000.
       > If mongo is not running at `localhost:27017` then change the value of the "CONNECTIONSTRING" environment variable to connect to the appropriate location

-3. The api will now be accessible on http://localhost:3000
+  4. The api will now be accessible on http://localhost:3000

 ## System Architecture
 ### Initial System Architecture